 “That does not change the fact that allowing oneself to personify such a powerful plant helps understand it in human terms,” he says.

-That understanding may have more of an impact than whether or not plants have spirits, or using plants for our own mental health.
+That understanding may have more of an impact than whether or not plants have spirits, or the use of plants for our own mental health.

 The current Indigenous population is ten times smaller than it was 500 years ago.
 Add to that the scores of Westerners coming to extract the plant medicines like ayahuasca to bring back to the U.S.